 3. Veterans’ Services

-- Veterans can benefit from services provided by organizations dedicated to their unique needs, including counseling, peer support, and assistance navigating benefits.
+- Veterans can benefit from services provided by organizations dedicated to their unique needs, including counseling, peer support, and assistance with benefits navigation.

 - Specialized veteran programs address trauma experienced during military service.